Contact us

 Beyond mobility, the programme reflects Malta’s positioning as a safe, stable jurisdiction with a strong healthcare system and an expanding ecosystem of ancillary services tailored to remote professionals.

-Malta distinguishes between mere residence permit routes and programmes which in addition to the residency permit, grant its beneficiaries with a special tax status, being primarily fiscal in nature.
-The Global Residence Programme (GRP), the Residence Programme (commonly referred toas TRP) and the Malta Retirement Programme (MRP) fall within this category, offering qualifying individuals a favourable tax residence framework rather than a pathway to settlement.
+The Global Residence Programme (GRP), the Residence Programme (TRP) and the Malta Retirement Programme (MRP) fall within this category, offering qualifying individuals a favourable tax residence framework on top of residency under immigration law rather than a pathway to settlement.

-Eligibility under both programmes is conditional on the applicant maintaining suitable residential accommodation in Malta, either through the purchase or rental of qualifying property, demonstrating stable and regular income, and holding comprehensive health insurance covering risks in Malta and across the European Union.
-An application fee of €6,000 for GRP/TRP or €2,500 for the MRP respectively, applies.
+Eligibility is conditional on maintaining suitable residential accommodation in Malta (through qualifying purchase or rental), demonstrating stable and regular income, and holding comprehensive health insurance covering risks in Malta and across the European Union.
+An application fee of €6,000 for GRP/TRP or €2,500 for MRP applies.

 Successful applicants can then apply for a Maltese residence card, enabling lawful residence in Malta and visa‑free travel within the Schengen Area for up to 90 days in any 180‑day period.
 However, these programmes do not grant access to the Maltese labour market and are not designed as long‑term immigration or integration routes, but their primary objective is the tax status.